 Starting in the spring of 2011, Friends of Brad has awarded annual scholarships to students graduating from rural high schools in northeastern Minnesota who plan to pursue music careers.
-Friends of Brad hopes to continue to supporting young musicians in this way for many years to come.
+Friends of Brad hopes to continue supporting young musicians in this way for many years to come.

 Learn more about Friends of Brad scholarship recipients.